Last Updated: October 11, 2022

 If you like to wash down the occasional steak or pizza with a glass of fine wine every week or so, this Macy's wine cellar review will help you stay on top of your game, just don’t overdo it.

-People who don’t fancy monthly shipments may be drawn towards having a dozen bottles shipped quarterly.
+People who don’t fancy monthly shipments may be drawn toward having a dozen bottles shipped quarterly.